ocaml/opam/doc/pages/Manual.md

 - <a id="pkgvar-build-id">`build-id`</a>:
   a hash identifying the precise package version and metadata, and that of all its dependencies
+- <a id="pkgvar-opamfile">`opamfile`</a>:
+  if the package is installed, path of its opam file, from opam internals, otherwise not defined

 Extra variables can be defined by any package at installation time, using a [`<pkgname>.config`](#lt-pkgname-gt-config) file with a